Estimated read time: 15 mins

 Before we can start, you need to have Sumo installed and activated.
 If you need help with that, click here.

-Before we can get started, we need to be logged in to Sumo.
-Navigate to your Sumo Sites, then click on the Manage button next to the Site you want to work on.
+1 Before we can dive into List Builder, we need to be logged in to Sumo.
+In order to do this, navigate to your Sumo Sites, then click on the Manage button next to the Site you want to work on.

-To get started in setting up your Form, you first need to choose one of the following Goals:
+1 When setting up your Form, you will need to choose one of the following Goals:

 - Collect Emails - Choose this option to collect the email addresses, as well as any other information you wish to collect from your visitors, into your email list.